nwactor/wellsent/README.md

 Once you are signed in, click:

-`Search for User`
+`Search for Users`

-to search for a user to message.
+on the lefthand side of the screen to search for a user to message.
 This will bring up a popup modal that allows you to search for the usernames of other users.
 Click a user's name to initiate conversation.
 If you are test running the app locally, you will have to create multiple accounts so that there are other users in your database to message.

 ![Screen shot1](https://github.com/nwactor/wellsent/blob/master/public/assets/images/main.png?raw=true)